atCarlosGutierrez/cjgs-chaisoft/README.md

 expect(2).to.equal(2)
 ```

-When using the soft flag, assertion will be executed normally but the failure will be handled internalyl and
+When using the soft flag, assertion will be executed normally but the failure will not pop-up an error and
 wont stop any sequent assertion or process.

 Outcome of the previous code block: